Reddit for marketing? Your content strategy could thank you

 Yet all this could be about to change.
 Marketing Land points out that last year Reddit decided to undertake its first redesign in a decade.
 Reddit’s CEO, Steve Huffman, cited a number of reasons for the redesign, ‘chief among [which] was to decrease the bounce rate of first-time visitors and lift the amount of time everyone spent on the website.’
 The changes went live this April and early metrics show ‘three to seven times better user engagement rates with the redesigned site compared to the classic version.’

 Importantly Marketing Land notes that on top of this engagement, brands are reaping the rewards.
 Reddit’s VP of brand partnerships, Zubair Jandali, is quoted as saying its new format ‘offers more opportunities for native advertising and an optimal layout for the site’s recently launched native video ads.’
-The native video ads are purchasable on a cost-per-view basis, meaning the feature is affordable and flexible for brands looking to experiment with the site.
+The native video ads are purchasable on a cost-per-view basis.
+So, the feature is affordable and flexible for brands looking to experiment with the site.

 Give it a go